 Pursuant to the terms of the Preferred Units, on March 4, 2005, the Company declared its scheduled annual preferred unit distribution payable in additional Preferred Units at the rate of 5% of the liquidation preference of \$10.
-The distribution is payable on March 31, 2005 to holders of record as of March 15, 2005.
+The distribution was payable on March 31, 2005 to holders of record as of March 15, 2005.
+A total of 514,133 additional Preferred Units were issued.
+At March 31, 2005, 10,800,397 Preferred Units are issued and outstanding.
 In addition, the Company increased the number of authorized Preferred Units to 10,900,000.

 On July 1, 2003, the Company adopted Statement of Financial Accounting Standards No. 150 (SFAS 150), Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity.
 SFAS 150 requires that a financial instrument, which is an unconditional obligation, be classified as a liability.
 Previous guidance required an entity to include in equity financial instruments that the entity could redeem in either cash or stock.
-Pursuant to SFAS 150 the Company's Preferred Units, which are an unconditional obligation, have been reclassified from "Partners' equity" to a liability account in the consolidated Balance Sheets and the preferred pay-in-kind distribution for the period from July 1, 2003 to December 31, 2003 of \$2,449,000 and all future distributions have been and will be recorded as "Interest expense" in the Consolidated Statements of Operations.
+Pursuant to SFAS 150 the Company's Preferred Units, which are an unconditional obligation, have been reclassified from "Partners' equity" to a liability account in the Supplemental Consolidated Balance Sheets and the preferred pay-in-kind distribution for the period from July 1, 2003 to December 31, 2003 of \$2,449,000 and all future distributions have been and will be recorded as "Interest expense" in the Supplemental Consolidated Statements of Earnings.

-The Company recorded \$5.1 million and \$2.4 million of interest expense in the years ended December 31, 2004 and 2003, respectively, in connection with the Preferred LP units distribution.
-These amounts are included in "Interest expense" in the Consolidated Statements of Earnings for the years then ended.
+The Company recorded \$1.3 million, \$1.2 million, \$5.1 million and \$2.4 million of interest expense in the three months ended March 31, 2005 and 2004 (unaudited) and the years ended December 31, 2004 and 2003, respectively, in connection with the Preferred LP units distribution.
+These amounts are included in "Interest expense" in the Supplemental Consolidated Statements of Earnings.